Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### Changelog

+### 1.3.0

+* Duplicated weapon rolls to new Combat section where Common Rolls used to be.
+* Added ability to add the skill bonus to the damage (Gunslinger etc).
+* Added field for remaining magazines next to ammo.

 ### 1.2.0

 * Changed attack roll template to correctly apply a -2 unfamiliaruty malus when a skill is at -1, instead of a -1 malus.